01 of 04

 Economize on Construction

 You can save on construction costs and forego the thicker glass if you do things to support the tank.
-For example, the basic 4-foot long by 15-inch high tank is a 55-gallon tank, which is an average size that most hobbyists started out with or are familiar with.
-This tank is normally constructed of 1/4-inch thick (6mm) glass.
+For example, the basic four-foot-by-15-inch tank is a 55-gallon tank, which is an average size that most hobbyists started out with or are familiar with.
+This tank is normally constructed of 1/4-inch-thick (six millimeters) glass.
 According to calculations displayed in the aquarium glass thickness chart, the glass has a safety factor of 2.92.
-You can increase the safety factor for a given thickness and tank size by installing a 4-inch wide glass brace from front to back of the top of the glass, essentially turning the tank into two 2-foot tanks, increasing the safety factor to 3.38.
+You can increase the safety factor for a given thickness and tank size by installing a four-inch-wide glass brace from front to back of the top of the glass, essentially turning the tank into two 2-foot tanks, increasing the safety factor to 3.38.
 So, rather than go to a thicker glass to increase the safety factor, bracing can offset it.

 Another trick is to compute the required thickness for the end pieces of your tank.
 In all likelihood, the required thickness will be less than the longer front and rear pieces of glass.Continue to 4 of 4 below.